 - Ask them for one of their business cards, so that you have their contact information in case you need to contact them.

 - Within a day, send a thank you letter directly to the representative who took their time to help you through this progression.
-This will demonstrate your appreciation and follow proper etiquette.
+This gesture will follow proper business etiquette and demonstrate your appreciation.